angelsolaorbaiceta/inkfem/io/README.md

 - _name_: the section's unique name
 - _area_: the section's cross section area
 - _iStrong_: the strong axis' moment of inertia
-- _iWeak_: the weak axis' moment of intertia
+- _iWeak_: the weak axis' moment of inertia
 - _sStrong_: the strong axis' section modulus
 - _sWeak_: the weak axis' section modulus